Skip to main content

 What is the outcome of the Hopcraft case?

-The Court has determined that motor dealers acting as credit brokers owe both a disinterested duty and a duty of loyalty (“fiduciary duty”) to their customers.
+The Court of Appeal determined that motor dealers acting as credit brokers owe both a disinterested duty and a duty of loyalty (“fiduciary duty”) to their customers.
 This sets a higher bar for the disclosure of and consent to the existence, nature, and quantum of any commission paid than that required by current FCA rules, or regulatory requirements in force at the time of the case in question.

 What are the potential implications for Close Brothers?